Create a new access package in Azure AD entitlement management

 On the Lifecycle tab, you specify when a user's assignment to the access package expires.
 You can also specify whether users can extend their assignments.

-In the Expiration section, set Access package assignments expires to On date, Number of days, or Never.
+In the Expiration section, set Access package assignments expires to On date, Number of days, Number of hours, or Never.

 For On date, select an expiration date in the future.